walles/batterylogger/README.md

 * Implement the Androidplot quickstart tutorial:
 <http://androidplot.com/docs/quickstart/>

-* Make sure we can push to googledrive.
+* Make sure we can push to Google Drive.

 * Make sure we can show a graph with holes in it.